SakibSaikia/SakibSaikia.github.io/_posts/2017-07-06-Matrix-Operations-In-Shaders.markdown

 ...hmmm

 This actually makes sense when you consider that GCN architecture is *"scalar"*.
-In GCN[^fn4], unlike VLIW based architectures like Terascale previously, each VALU operates on a single float or integer at a time (although the process happens for 64 threads simultaneously).
+In GCN[^fn4], unlike VLIW based architectures like Terascale[^fn5] previously, each VALU operates on a single float or integer at a time (although the process happens for 64 threads simultaneously).

 ![img7](/images/GCNvVLIW.png)